ibm-cloud-docs/codeengine/ts-jobrun-findinginfo.md

 2. {{site.data.keyword.codeengineshort}} keeps job runs that you trigger in the system until you delete them.
 However, {{site.data.keyword.codeengineshort}}  automatically deletes job runs after some time, depending on system resources, to free up resources that are associated with instances of a job run.

-3. If your job is triggered by an event subscription, such as Cron or {{site.data.keyword.cos_full_notm}}, then the associated job runs are deleted after after 10 minutes.
+3. If your job is triggered by an event subscription, such as Cron or {{site.data.keyword.cos_full_notm}}, then the associated job runs are deleted after 10 minutes.
 See [Where is my job run?](/docs/codeengine?topic=codeengine-ts-jobrun-deleted).